important alert

 When is a root pruning permit required?

-• Street trees: A permit is required to prune roots greater than or equal to 1/4 inch at attachment on any tree in the City right-of-way, which is typically between the curb and sidewalk.
+• Street trees: A permit is required to prune roots greater than or equal to 1/4 inch at the attachment on any tree in the City right-of-way, which is typically between the curb and sidewalk.

-• Private trees: No permit is required to root prune a tree on private property.
+• Private trees: No permit is required to root-prune a tree on private property.

 Make sure to read the Street Tree Root Pruning Permit FAQs